 Pro Tip: While you’re in Canyon Village, near Lower Falls, stop by the village store and grab yourself a mix of local beers for camp later.

-Round off the day with a drive through Hayden Valley, one of the most popular spots for spotting Yellowstone’s infamous Bison, Elk and Deer, and a scenic snack spot at Yellowstone Lake, before heading back to camp.
+Round off the day with a drive through Hayden Valley, one of the most popular spots for spotting Yellowstone’s famous bison, elk and deer, and a scenic snack spot at Yellowstone Lake, before heading back to camp.

 Wind down with tacos (a camp favorite), a well-deserved ice cold beer, and a shower off the back of the van before curling up for the night.